tombetthauser/stable-diffusion/README.md

 ### Decoder
-An image decompression algorithm made up of a series of inverse-convolution layers.
+A process that takes a compressed / latent version of an image and uncompresses it back to it's original state.
+It's made up of a series of inverse-convolution layers that each uncompress the image in stages.

 ### Latents